 Consumer Complaints and Resolution Process

-- If your concern is regarding a recent claim and one of our customer service representatives is unable to resolve the matter with you, they can escalate your request to a Benefit Review Committee for further review.
+- If your concern is regarding a recent claim or benefit eligibility and one of our customer service representatives is unable to resolve the matter with you, they can escalate your request to their internal leadership team, and/or our Benefit Review Committee for further review.
 They will explain how to file your appeal and help you to provide all relevant information regarding your claim.

 C/O Pacific Blue Cross